LAL-project/linear-arrangement-library/instructions/compilation-pyhton-interface-windows.md

 match your minor version (replace `x` for the minor version of your choice).

-Last but not least the user must specify the compiler to be used.
+Last but not least, you must specify the compiler to be used.
 One requirement is that the compiler used has to support for `C++17`'s standard.
 In particular, the compiler must support the flags

 	FLAGS = -std=c++17 -fPIC -fopenmp